wvhulle/rust_presentations/traits_type_elision.md

 <!-- column: 0 -->

-Semantics
-- There is a 1-to-1 relationship mapping from a generic type to its generic type parameters.
+A 1-to-1 map from a generic type to its generic type parameters.
-- There is only one type that fits in the hole of a type parameter for a given generic type.

-Syntax: move the declaration of the type parameter below the name of the trait:
+Move the declaration of the type parameter below the name of the trait:

 ```rust
 pub trait IntoIterator {